speedracr/poodr/README.md

 a number of arguments into a string that is optimized for being displayed to the user.

+### Mini Ruby: `select`
+To pick out only certain values in an array, use `select`: `results = array.select(status: "completed")`

+For uniqueness: `results.uniq.count` will count out all individual values, ignoring multiple occurences of the same value.

 ### Enumerables
 The work horse, so read up on this isht.